 For noncash property distributions, a fiduciary may elect to have the estate or trust recognize gain or loss in the same manner as if the distributed property had been sold to the beneficiary at its fair market value (FMV).
 The distribution deduction is the property's FMV.
-This election applies to all distributions made by the estate or trust during the tax year and, once made, may be revoked only with the consent of the IRS.
+This election applies to all distributions made by the estate or trust during the tax year and, once made, may be revoked only with IRS consent.

-Note that section 267 does not allow a trust (or a decedent's estate for tax years beginning after August 5, 1997) to claim a deduction for any loss on property to which a section 643(e)(3) election applies.
-In addition, when a trust (or a decedent's estate for tax years beginning after August 5, 1997) distributes depreciable property, section 1239 applies to deny capital gains treatment for any gain on property to which a section 643(e)(3) election applies.
+Note that section 267 does not allow a trust or a decedent's estate to claim a deduction for any loss on property to which a section 643(e)(3) election applies.
+In addition, when a trust or a decedent's estate distributes depreciable property, section 1239 applies to deny capital gains treatment for any gain on property to which a section 643(e)(3) election applies.